d3vilh/openvpn-ui/README.md

 set_var EASYRSA_CRL_DAYS     180
 ```
 In the process of installation these vars will be copied to container volume `/etc/openvpn/pki/vars` and used during all EasyRSA operations.
-You can update all these parameters later with OpenVPN UI on `Configuration > EasyRSA vars` page.

 ### Network configuration

-This setup use `tun` mode, because it works on the widest range of devices. `tap`` mode, for instance, does not work on Android, except if the device is rooted.
+This setup use `tun` mode by default, because it works on the widest range of devices. `tap` mode, for instance, does not work on Android, except if the device is rooted.

-The topology used is `subnet`, because it works on the widest range of OS. p2p, for instance, does not work on Windows.
+The default topology is `subnet`, because it works on the widest range of OS. `p2p`, for instance, does not work on Windows.

 The server config by default [specifies](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L40) `push redirect-gateway def1 bypass-dhcp`, meaning that after establishing the VPN connection, all traffic will go through the VPN.
 This might cause problems if you use local DNS recursors which are not directly reachable, since you will try to reach them through the VPN and they might not answer to you.
 If that happens, use public DNS resolvers like those of OpenDNS (`208.67.222.222` and `208.67.220.220`) or Google (`8.8.4.4` and `8.8.8.8`).

-If you wish to use your local Pi-Hole as a DNS server (the one which comes with this setup), you have to modify a [dns-configuration](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L21) with your local Pi-Hole IP address.
+If you wish to use your local DNS server (Pi-Hile?), you have to modify a [dns-configuration](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L21) with your local DNS IP address.

-This can be done on OpenVPN UI `Configuration > Server config` page as well.
+This also can be done easy via `"Configuration" > "OpenVPN Server" > "Push DHCP"` options on OpenVPN UI webpage.

 ### OpenVPN client subnets.
 Guest and Home users

-By default [d3vilh/openvpn-server](https://github.com/d3vilh/raspberry-gateway/tree/master/openvpn-server/openvpn-docker) OpenVPN server uses `10.0.70.0/24` **"Trusted"** subnet for dynamic clients and all the clients connected by default will have full access to your Home network, as well as your home Internet.
+By default [d3vilh/openvpn-server](https://github.com/d3vilh/raspberry-gateway/tree/master/openvpn-server/openvpn-docker) OpenVPN server uses option `server 10.0.70.0/24`  as **"Trusted"** subnet for dynamic clients and all the clients connected by default will have full access to your Home network, as well as your home Internet.
-However you can be desired to share VPN access with your friends and restrict access to your Home network for them, but allow to use Internet connection over your VPN.
-This type of guest clients needs to live in special **"Guest users"** subnet - `10.0.71.0/24`:
+However you can be desired to share internet over VPN access with your friends and restrict access to your Home network.
+For this scenario OpenVPN UI server.conf configuration template has special `route 10.0.71.0/24` option, aka **"Guest users"** subnet.

 <p align="center">
 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OVPN_VLANs.png" alt="OpenVPN Subnets" width="700" border="1" />
 </p>

-To assign desired subnet policy to the specific client, you have to define static IP address for this client after you generate .OVPN profile.
+To assign desired subnet policy to the specific client, you have to define static IP address for the client during its profile/Certificate creation.
 To do that, just enter `"Static IP (optional)"` field in `"Certificates"` page and press `"Create"` button.

 > Keep in mind, by default, all the clients have full access, so you don't need to specifically configure static IP for your own devices, your home devices always will land to **"Trusted"** subnet by default.